typesafehub/conductr-doc/src/main/play-doc/operation/ClusterConfiguration.md

 sudo service conductr-agent restart
 ```

-With this setting, the node would offer the roles `megaIOPS` and `GPU`.
-Only bundles with a `BundleKeys.roles` of `megaIOPS,` `GPU` or both `megaIOPS` and `GPU` will be loaded and run on this node.
+With this setting, the agent would offer the roles `megaIOPS` and `GPU`.
+Only bundles with a `BundleKeys.roles` of `megaIOPS,` `GPU` or both `megaIOPS` and `GPU` will be loaded and run on this agent.

 The ConductR Agent service must be restarted after changes to the `conductr-agent.ini` to take effect.
-Role matching must also be enabled on the cluster core nodes for bundles to be scheduled by role.
+[Role matching](#Roles) must also be enabled on the cluster core nodes for bundles to be scheduled by role.

 ### Roles